Bob Hope Village Became a New Kind of Home for Me

 Despite all their hard work, Melvin and Marjorie’s marriage was constantly filled with laughter and adventure.
 “It was quite an experience having a two-year-old and a two-month-old going across the Atlantic Ocean with waves rocking the boat,” Marjorie recalled.
 “Melvin and I have so many memories with the children.”
 Their marriage continued to be full and bright until a difficult day in 1987.

 Nearly ten years after her husband’s passing, multiple tornadoes damaging her property, and friends and family encouraging her to seek help, Marjorie decided it was time to look for a place to retire.
+She’d already used a roth ira calculator to consider her retirement plan options and had everything in place to ready herself for the transition to retired life.

 After reading an article published by the Air Force Afterburner about the Air Force Enlisted Village, Marjorie decided to schedule an interview.
 “I met with Opal late in the summer of 1998 and was told that they could have a place ready for me in six months,” she said.
 “About a week after returning to Oklahoma, I received a call telling me they had a spot open for me.
 I couldn’t believe it.
 I wasn’t expecting to move so soon, but I was grateful they could accommodate me so quickly.”